Why Train with Best Practice Network?

 - Present your portfolio and demonstrate your readiness to be awarded Qualified Teacher Status (QTS) in July.

-- (For Apprenticeship route only) complete your End Point Assessment, which includes a lesson observation and a professional discussion with an external examiner—giving you the opportunity to achieve a distinction-level award.
+- (For Apprenticeship route only) complete your Apprenticeship Assessment, which includes a lesson observation and a professional discussion with an external examiner—giving you the opportunity to achieve a distinction-level award.

 - Induction: you will have your first day of learning and ITT Induction before the start of your training to help you prepare for the programme